 When it’s time to go shopping, use these apps to save money and stretch your budget further:

-- RetailMeNot: Before heading to the store or checking out online, use RetailMeNot to find coupons.
-For instance, you can find a 40% off coupon for Michaels, which can be a big help if you’re buying large items like a new Christmas tree or wreath.
+• RetailMeNot: Before heading to the store or checking out online, use RetailMeNot to find coupons.
+For instance, you can find a 20% off coupon for Shein, which can be a big help if you’re in search of a new Christmas outfit.